you3o3/ENGG1340-COMP2113-Group181/README.md

    -	Winning award (exp, items)
    -	Optional: Support for sound effect (inplementation of SDL2)

-## How the coding elements are involved?
+## How do the coding elements get involved?

 1. Generation of random game sets or events
    - using rand() and set the seed to be TIME, 'random' monsters with predefined stats and difficulties will be spawned